spatie/laravel-permission/README.md

 You can use Laravel's native `@can` directive to check if a user has a certain permission.

-## Combine with a middleware
+## Using a middleware to check persmissions
-One way to accomplish this would be to make a new Middleware ourselfs.
+Though the package doesn't contain a middleware it's very trivial to add this yourself.

 ``` bash
 $ php artisan make:middleware RoleMiddleware